Leadership

 Newton’s Third Law: Action and Reaction

 Rockets exemplify Newton’s third law: “For every action, there is an equal and opposite reaction.”
-When a rocket expels exhaust gases downward (action), the gases exert an upward force (reaction) on the rocket, propelling it forward.
+When a rocket pushes exhaust gases downward, the gases push back with an upward force, driving the rocket forward.
 This is similar to a balloon releasing air—its motion results from the backward ejection of mass.

 Newton’s Second Law: Force, Mass, and Acceleration